Get Your Questions Answered

-Although not required, competitive applications to our Ph.D. program often demonstrate a strong record of relevant research experiences (e.g., working as a research assistant or lab manager in a faculty lab, conducting independent research such as completing a research-based honors or Master’s thesis, completing a research internship, etc.).
+Although not required, competitive applications to our Ph.D. program often demonstrate a strong record of relevant research experiences (e.g., working as a research assistant or lab manager in a faculty lab, conducting independent research such as completing a research-based honors thesis, completing a research internship, etc.).
 Colorado State University is a tier-one research institution, and HDFS faculty and graduate students are actively involved in nationally and internationally recognized programs of research.
 Graduate students in all of our HDFS programs are trained as critical consumers of research, as these skills are essential for informing clinical and scientific practices.
 Applicants should show strong interest in scientific and research training and discuss how this training aligns with their educational and career goals.
 The Ph.D. program requires a thesis and dissertation.
 The MFT program requires all students to take a capstone research course where they complete a research project.
 Some students choose to also complete a thesis project working with an adviser.

 How do I check that my application is complete?

 You can make sure that your application has been received in full by logging into your Slate account (the CSU Graduate Admissions portal) and checking the status of your application.
 Please note that you are encouraged to submit your application as early as possible, even if it is not complete.
 You may update your application until the graduate application deadline.
 The Slate system will let you know if your application is complete and all relevant documents have been submitted successfully.
 Incomplete applications will not be reviewed!
 If you have further questions about checking on the status of your application, you may call the CSU Graduate Admissions office at (970) 491-6909 or email firstname.lastname@example.org.